 When do classes start?

-Because of the 8-week course format, we offer multiple start dates each semester.
+Because of the 8-week course format, our terms’ start dates begin multiple times throughout the year.
 We accept applications on a rolling basis.

 What is the cost?